mike22664/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] GCP Cloud Spanner.
   - [ ] Snowflake.
   - [ ] Azure Cache for Redis.
-  - [x] Azure single-server MySQL and Postgres (EOL Sep 2024 and Mar 2025, skip)
+  - [ ] Azure single-server MySQL and Postgres (EOL Sep 2024 and Mar 2025, use CLI to create)
   - [ ] Azure flexible-server MySQL and Postgres
   - [ ] Elasticsearch.
   - [ ] OpenSearch.